Eucalyptus: North America

-Fire is also a problem.
-Eucalypts has been noted for their flammable properties and the large fuel loads in the understory of eucalypt forests.
+A heavy concern regarding Eucalypts in California is their status as a fire hazard.
 Eucalyptus trees were a catalyst for the spread of the 1923 fire in Berkeley, which destroyed 568 homes.
 The 1991 Oakland Hills firestorm, which caused US$1.5 billion in damage, destroyed almost 3,000 homes, and killed 25 people, was partly fueled by large numbers of eucalypts close to the houses.

 Despite these issues, there are calls to preserve the Eucalyptus plants in California.
 Advocates for the tree claim its fire risk has been overstated.
 Some even claim that the Eucalyptus's absorption of moisture makes it a barrier against fire.
-These experts believe that the herbicides used to remove the Eucalyptus would negatively impact the ecosystem, and the loss of the Eucalypti would release carbon into the atmosphere unnecessarily.
+These experts believe that the herbicides used to remove the Eucalyptus would negatively impact the ecosystem, and the loss of the trees would release carbon into the atmosphere unnecessarily.
 There is also an aesthetic argument for keeping the Eucalyptus; the trees are viewed by many as an attractive and iconic part of the California landscape.
 Many say that although the tree is not native, it has been in California long enough to become an essential part of the ecosystem and therefore should not be attacked as invasive.
-These arguments have caused experts and citizens in California and the Bay Area to debate the merits of Eucalyptus removal versus preservation.
+These arguments have caused experts and citizens in California, especially in the San Francisco Bay Area, to debate the merits of Eucalyptus removal versus preservation.
 However, the general consensus remains that some areas urgently require Eucalyptus management to stave off potential fire hazards.

 Efforts to remove some of California's Eucalyptus trees have been met with a mixed reaction from the public, and there have been protests against removal.
 Removing Eucalyptus trees can be expensive and often requires machinery or the use of herbicides.
 The trees struggle to reproduce on their own outside of the foggy regions of Coastal California, and therefore some inland Eucalyptus forests are predicted to die out naturally.
 In some parts of California, eucalypt plantations are being removed and native trees and plants restored.
 Individuals have also illegally destroyed some trees and are suspected of introducing insect pests from Australia which attack the trees.

 Certain Eucalyptus species may also be grown for ornament in warmer parts of the Pacific Northwest—western Washington, western Oregon and southwestern British Columbia.